Your Child's Immunizations: Chickenpox Vaccine

 Caring for Your Child After Immunization

-Pain and fever can be treated with acetaminophen or ibuprofen.
-Check with your doctor to see if you can give either medication and to find out the appropriate dose.
+Check with your doctor to see if you can give either acetaminophen or ibuprofen for pain or fever and to find out the appropriate dose.

 When to Call the Doctor